justeat/JustEat.RecruitmentTest/README.md

 ##### Acceptance criteria

 - For the known outcode se19, results are returned
-- The Name and Cuisines of the restaurant are displayed,
+- The Name and Cuisines of the restaurant are displayed
-- If the application is a web application, then it should be single page application using Ajax

 #### Story 2